Jimi Hendrix’s 1965 Fender Stratocaster (Astoria Strat)

 Tito Burns – Independent

-Hendrix himself more or less confirmed this story in his autobiography/collection of letters and interviews.
+Hendrix himself confirmed parts of this story in his autobiography and collection of interviews:

 The flaming guitar thing I did was all rigged.[…] I remember the promoter, who was in on the trick, kept screaming at me and shaking his first, shoutin’. [..]
 Meanwhile he was concealing the evidence for me under his coat – my burned up guitar that all the police and firemen were looking for.